BIGJRA/BIGJRA.github.io/rejuv.md

 of paying the train fee whenever possible.

 Head east.
 Above the boxes is a hidden *Ability Capsule.* Enter the inn.
-Note that the Inn will heal your team for a fee right now, but after a few story events it will become free.
 Talk to a girl in the lobby to get a *Sweet Heart.* Talk to a girl in the first room on the left in the vertical hallway and take on her quest.
 The woman on the right in the hall will offer to teach you a few more moves for shards: